 We will be closed Tuesday, March 7th for Town Meeting Day.

 Don’t forget to join us Friday, February 17th at 6:30 p.m. for P J Story time and bring your friend for a Stuffed Animal Sleepover.
 We will have songs, stories, snack and a craft.
 You will then settle your stuff animal in for them to have a sleepover at the library.
 Come back in Saturday, February 18th at 10 a.m. and pick up your stuffed animal and see and hear about their adventure from overnight.
 You then can also join our Saturday morning Story hour at 10 a.m.

-We will be closed Monday, September 5th, 2016 in observance of Labor Day.
-We will resume our regular hours on Tuesday.
+We will be closed Monday, February 20th in observance of Presidents Day.
+We will reopen our regular hours on Tuesday.

 This is a free event.
 Please per-register with the library by stopping in, calling 802-933-2328 or email us at email@example.com.

 We have paper copies of the three most requested tax forms available for free: they are the 1040EZ; 1040A and 1040.

 Rev. Dr. Martin Luther King Jr. speaking.
 (Photo by Julian Wasser/Time Life Picture/Getty Images